An Efficient NVM based Architecture for Intermittent Computing under Energy Constraints: Experimental Setup and Results

 \subsection{Baseline Architecture}

-We modelled three baseline architectures to compare with the proposed architecture as shown in table \ref{ba}.
-Baseline-1 uses a write-through policy at L1.
-As a result, there are no dirty blocks in L1.
-This baseline-1 consumes the minimum and finite backup energy during a power failure.
-Baseline-2, on the other hand, employs a write-back policy at L1.
+We modeled three baseline architectures to compare with the proposed architecture as shown in table \ref{ba}.

+\begin{itemize} \item At L1, Baseline-1 uses a write-through policy.
+As a result, L1 contains no dirty blocks.
+Baseline-1 uses the least amount of backup energy during a power failure. \item At L1, Baseline-2 uses a write-back policy.
 As a result, the number of LLC writes decreases.
-Baseline-2 improves system performance over baseline-1.
-Baseline-3 consists of a 4 KB L1 cache, and the LLC and main memory sizes are the same as the other baselines.
-Baseline-3 helps to analyze whether using small-size volatile memory at L1 gives a better performance during a stable power supply.
-During a power failure, the size of our proposed backup contents is the same as baseline-3.
+Baseline-2 improves system performance over baseline-1. \item Baseline-3 has a 4 KB L1 cache and the same LLC and main memory sizes as in baseline-2.
+Baseline-3 assists in determining whether using small-size volatile memory at L1 improves performance during a stable power supply.
+During a power failure, our proposed backup contents are the same size as baseline-3. \end{itemize}

-We compared baseline-1, baseline-2 and baseline-3 to the proposed architecture under a stable power supply.
-During frequent power failures, we compared baseline 2 to the proposed architecture.
-All baseline architecture doesn't include proposed policies like DBT, WBQ, or replacement policies.
+Under a stable power supply, we compared baselines-1, 2, and 3 to the proposed architecture.
+We compared baseline-2 to the proposed architecture during frequent power failures.
+Proposed policies such as DBT, WBQ, and replacement policies are not included in the baselines-1,2, and 3 architectures.